Here are my favorite “I’m ready to see that baby” tips and tricks!

 Remember that according to studies the estimated the average healthy length of a pregnancy is 40 weeks and 5 days.
 But of course there are times when going into labor before that time would be beneficial for mom and baby.

 With any home induction method I recommend trying them only when you are well rested, hydrated and feeling over all well!
 Also unless directed by your care provider I do not recommend trying these methods before 40 weeks of pregnancy.
-Induction methods are more likely to be effective in the evening.
-But when bedtime comes rest rest rest rest rest.
+Always remember start first with rest rest rest rest.
 If you think that maybe you have been successful in getting labor started and bedtime comes rest rest rest rest.
 Oxytocin is your friend and oxytocin is at its highest when you are receiving or giving affection and love and when you are resting.
 Resting helps labor!

 When it comes to going into labor you need 3 things in your favor